-Official pages should also include the official arched TCU logo in the upper left hand corner and link back to the TCU Home Page (www.tcu.edu).
+Official pages should also include the official arched TCU logo in the upper left hand corner and link back to the TCU core site (www.tcu.edu).
 These sites should also prominently display a contact name, e-mail address, physical address and telephone number.

 Official University graphic images/logos and photos are available through the Office of Graphic Design’s graphics resources.
-Questions about official University logos should be directed to the Director of Graphic Design at ext.
-7809.
+Questions about official University logos should be directed to the Creative Director at ext.
+4590.